MuchemiMigwi/MuchemiMigwi/README.md

 - 👋 Hi, I’m @MuchemiMigwi
 - I'm a Caregiver working in Washington US.
 - 👀 I’m interested in become your next Software Engineer
-- 🌱 I’m currently learning JavaScript and Java
+- 🌱 I’m currently learning JavaScript, Java, and effective ChatGPT Prompting techniques.
 - 💞️ I’m looking to collaborate on impactful projects.
 - 📫 How to reach me muchemi.migwi@gmail.com

 <!---
 MuchemiMigwi/MuchemiMigwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.